What’s the first word that comes to mind when you think of Norway? It seems that for many people it’s ‘expensive’.

-Should you consider renting a cabin or staying at a private apartment or Airbnb instead of a hotel?

-TIP: The best way to save on accommodation costs in Norway is to book well in advance, especially if traveling in high season.
-You can find best deals for Norway accommodation here.

-#### Output

-Should you consider renting a cabin or staying at a private apartment or Airbnb instead of a hotel?
+Is it cheaper to rent a cabin or stay at a private apartment or Airbnb instead of a hotel?

 TIP: The best way to save on accommodation costs in Norway is to book well in advance, especially if traveling in high season.
 You can find best deals for Norway accommodation here.